-Georgia has been a successful case in COVID-19 response across the World Health Organization (WHO) European Region, however in order to maintain the current success it requires additional substantial financial support from various donors.
-The World Bank (WB) together with the Asian Infrastructure and Investment Bank (AIIB) prepared the Georgia Emergency COVID-19 Response Project (hereinafter, the Project) with overall objective to prevent, detect, and respond to the threat posed by the COVID-19 pandemic and strengthen national systems for public health preparedness in Georgia.
-The Project has been prepared under the global framework of the WB, COVID – 19 Response; Federal Republic of Germany through KfW Development Bank has increased the funding for the emergency response and engages in parallel financing.
+In order to ensure effective preparedness and prevention of the virus spread, as well as economic downturn, number of IFIs have allocated resources to finance necessary needs under health and social component.
+Hence, in at the beginning of 2020, the World Bank (WB) together with the Asian Infrastructure and Investment Bank (AIIB) prepared the Georgia Emergency COVID-19 Response Project (hereinafter, the Project) with overall objective to prevent, detect, and respond to the threat posed by the COVID-19 pandemic and strengthen national systems for public health preparedness in Georgia.
+The Project has been prepared under the global framework of the WB, COVID – 19 Response; In addition, in October, 29 additional funding has been provided by the Government of Federal Republic of Germany through KfW Development Bank on Social Security in the context of the Covid-19 Pandemic, for the emergency response and engages in parallel financing.

 SPECIFIC BACKGROUND

-The Project components are as follows:

-Component 1: Emergency COVID-19 Response.
-This component will strengthen public health laboratories and epidemiological capacity for early detection and confirmation of cases.
-This component will also help to strengthen the health system preparedness, improve the quality of medical care provided to COVID-19 patients, and minimize the risks for health personnel and patients.
+The KFW support will be allocated for the Component 2 only, which is as follows:

 Component 2: Enabling Health Measures to Contain the COVID-19 Outbreak through Temporary Income Support for Poor Households and Vulnerable Individuals.
-Component 2 complements the support provided under Component 1 by introducing mitigation measures in the form of financial support for poor and vulnerable households to enable them to comply with social distancing and COVID-19 containment measures and lockdown orders.
+Component 2 supports and introduces mitigation measures in the form of financial support for poor and vulnerable households to enable them to comply with social distancing and COVID-19 containment measures and lockdown orders.

-Component 3: Project Management and Monitoring.
-This component will support overall Project implementation.

 The designated implementing agency for the Project is the Ministry of IDPs from the Occupied Territories, Labor, Health and Social Affairs (MoILHSA), which is formally accountable for the health of the population, oversight of the health system, and the quality of health services, as well as for managing the social protection and employment programs.
 The MoILHSA will be responsible for the fiduciary and technical aspects, as well as the operational implementation, of the Project, in close coordination with the Ministry of Finance.

-A Project Implementation Unit (PIU) will be established under the MoILHSA.
-The PIU coordinat by the MoILHSA.
-Deputy Minister responsible for the overall supervision of the Project implementation.
+A Project Implementation Unit (PIU) was established in June, 2020, under the MoILHSA.
+The PIU is coordinated by the MoILHSA.
+Deputy Ministers, in charge of health and social issues are responsible for the overall supervision of the Project implementation.

-MoILHSA seeks consultant services for a Financial Management (FM) Consultant of the PIU to perform tasks laid out in the present TOR.
+MoILHSA seeks consultant services for a Financial Management (FM) Consultant of the second component, of the PIU to perform tasks laid out in the present TOR.

 MAIN OBJECTIVES OF THE ASSIGNMENT

-The objective of the assignment is for the Project Finance Management (FM) Consultant to perform all necessary financial management activities for the period of the assignment, and to coordinate the financial management functions with government counterparts located in the implementing Ministries, departments and agencies.
+The objective of the assignment is for the Project Finance Management (FM) Consultant to perform all necessary financial management activities of the Second Component, for the period of the assignment, and to coordinate the financial management functions with government counterparts located in the implementing Ministries, departments and agencies.
 The FM consultant will ensure accountability for and efficient use of the Project funds.
 He/she will be in-charge of managing and monitoring requests for financial resources and ensure accuracy and reliability of financial reports and will also process payment requests, and funds withdrawal requests from the WB, and ensure monthly delivery updates to the Project Manager on financial delivery performance.

 Working in close coordination with the Ministry of Finance, he/she will manage the financial management activities of the project in strict compliance with the requirements of the Agreement between the World Bank and the Government, the Project Appraisal Document (PAD) and the Project Operations Manual (POM) for this project which is based on appropriate financial management best practice and international accounting standards.